Brayton-Lordianto/geometric-processing-nyu/Details_README/Mesh_Parametization.md

 # Assignment 4: Mesh Parametrization

-In this exercise you will
+In this exercise we will

- * Familiarize yourself with vector field design on surfaces.
+ * Familiarize ourself with vector field design on surfaces.
  * Create scalar fields whose gradients align with given vector fields as closely as possible.
  * Experiment with the `igl` implementation of harmonic and least-squares conformal parameterizations.